 - No children allowed

-This Fripp Island rental home features 4 bedrooms 3 baths with a 2 enormous bedrooms on the main level with living area, dining area, and sizable kitchen with island.
-Downstairs has a common area with 2 bedrooms, 1 huge bathroom and laundry area.
+This Fripp Island rental home features 4 bedrooms 3 baths with a 2 huge bedrooms on the main level with living area, dining area, and enormous kitchen with island.
+Downstairs has a common area with 2 bedrooms, 1 sizable bathroom and laundry area.
 Appreciate our vacation rental!

 About the Area

 Located in Saint Helena Island, this vacation home is by the sea.
-Local landmarks include Hunting Island Lighthouse and Chapel of Ease, and travelers wishing to experience a bit of culture can try Penn Center.
+Local points of interest include Hunting Island Lighthouse and Penn Center.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.